AdobeDocs/release-notes.en/current.md

 ### New features in [!DNL Advertising DSP] {#advertising-dsp}

-Learn about the latest features for Adobe ADvertising.
+Learn about the latest features for Adobe Advertising.

 +++Details